Observational characteristics of radiation-mediated shocks in photospheric gamma-ray burst emission: The Kompaneets RMS Approximation

 As photons traverse an RMS, they experience a converging flow.
 The photons scatter in the velocity gradient and, on average, they gain energy in each scattering.
 This leads to a bulk Comptonization of the photon spectrum.
-As both the relative energy gain per scattering, $\langle \Delta \epsilon / \epsilon \rangle$, and the probability of escape from the RMS are energy independent, a power-law spectrum forms.
-Here, $\epsilon$ is the photon energy and $\Delta \epsilon$ is the energy change in the scattering, both given in units of electron rest mass energy, $m_e c^2$.
+As both the average relative energy gain per scattering, $\langle \Delta \epsilon / \epsilon \rangle$, and the probability of escape from the RMS are energy independent, a power-law spectrum forms.
+Here, $\epsilon$ is the photon energy and $\Delta \epsilon$ is the energy change in a scattering, both given in units of electron rest mass energy, $m_e c^2$.
 The bulk Comptonization is a Fermi-process, analogous to, e.g., the acceleration of cosmic rays in diffusive shock acceleration.
-In a planar parallel geometry and with a thermal upstream photon distribution, the evolution of the RMS is fully characterized by three parameters: the temperature of the photons upstream, $\theta_u$, the incoming velocity of the upstream in the shock rest frame, $\beta_u$, and the number density of photons per baryon (here taken to be protons) in the upstream, $\tilde{n} \equiv n_\gamma/n_p$.
-In a photon rich shock, $\tilde{n}$ is roughly constant across the RMS transition region.
+In a planar parallel geometry and with a thermal upstream photon distribution, the evolution of the photon spectrum in the RMS is fully characterized by three parameters: the temperature of the photons far upstream, $\theta_u$, the incoming velocity of the upstream as measured in the shock rest frame, $\beta_u$, and the number density of photons per baryon (here taken to be protons) in the upstream, $\tilde{n} \equiv n_\gamma/n_p$.
+In a photon rich shock, the photon production rate is negligible and $\tilde{n}$ is roughly constant across the RMS transition region.